Pinterest Hidden Image

 Instructions

-Line the bottom and sides of a 7" or 8" cake tin (with a removable base) with some parchment paper.
+Line the base and sides of a 7.5 or 8-inch springform cake pan with parchment paper.

-• Prepare the crust: Add the cookies, coffee, and sea salt to your food processor and blitz for about 30 seconds until evenly finely ground.
-Add in the vegan butter and blend again until evenly combined and the mixture sticks together between your fingers.
+• Make the crust: Add the cookies, butter, pumpkin spices, and salt to a food processor and blitz for a few minutes until the mixture sticks together between your fingers.

-• Press the cookie mixture into the base of the cake tin, and smooth it out with the back of a spoon, making sure it is compact.
-Set aside in the fridge while you prepare the filling.
+• Press the crust into the base of the pan and smooth it down with your fingers or using a spoon - make sure it is compact.
+Refrigerate while you make the filling.

-• Make the filling: Add all of the filling ingredients to a high-speed blender and blitz for several minutes until smooth and creamy with no lumps.
-Pour the mixture into the cake pan and place back in the fridge to set for a minimum of 5 hours (or overnight if preferred).
+• Make the filling: Add 350g / 1 ¼ cups of pumpkin butter to a high-speed blender with the brown butter, cashews, cream cheese, yogurt, maple syrup, and cinnamon.
+Blitz until smooth and creamy without any lumps.
+Pour the filling into the pan and refrigerate for a minimum of 8 hours (overnight is recommended) until set.

-• Storage: Place the cheesecake in an airtight container and refrigerate.
-It will keep in the fridge for up to 5 days.
+• Storage: Place it in an airtight container or on a plate wrapped with plastic wrap and refrigerate for up to 5 days.

 Notes

-• Soaked cashews: Soak the cashews in water for 4 hours, rinse and drain.
-Or quick-soak in boiling water for 1 hour.
+4. Soaked Cashews: Soak the cashews in water for 4 hours, rinse, and drain.
+You can also quick-soak your cashews by soaking them in boiled water for 30 minutes.

 Nutrition